Exposure Modes for a DSLR

 VIRIN: 200810-D-ZW071-0003

-In shutter priority auto mode, you set the shutter speed and the camera automatically adjusts the aperture to expose the image properly.
-This mode is the right choice for capturing sports or other moving subjects and uncontrolled action because it gives you direct control over shutter speed.
+In shutter priority auto mode, you set the shutter speed and the camera automatically adjusts the aperture for a balanced exposure.
+This mode is preferred for capturing sports or other moving subjects and uncontrolled action because it gives you direct control over shutter speed.

 Discover More You May Like